Top Italian short stories to unlock your vocabulary and listening

 The Penguin Italian short stories book

-Another excellent book is the Penguin book of Italian short stories edited by Jhumpa Lahiri, especially if you are a fan of the Italian literature and culture.
+Another excellent book is the Penguin book of Italian short stories edited by Jhumpa Lahiri, especially if you are a fan of Italian literature and culture.